rust-lang/rust/doc/rust.md

 * the point after evaluating the static initializer `"hello, world"`
 * the point after the first statement
 * the point before the second statement
-* the point before evaluating the function value `print`
+* the point before evaluating the function value `println`
-* the point after evaluating the function value `print`
+* the point after evaluating the function value `println`
-* the point before evaluating the arguments to `print`
+* the point before evaluating the arguments to `println`
 * the point before evaluating the symbol `s`
 * the point after evaluating the symbol `s`
-* the point after evaluating the arguments to `print`
+* the point after evaluating the arguments to `println`
 * the point after the second statement